Quantum generative adversarial network for generating discrete distribution: Numerical simulation

 \subsection{Numerical experiment 1}

 In the first numerical experiment, the quantum generator is the general quantum circuit presented in section \ref{sec:generator1}.
-After a lot of trials, we choose the hyper-parameters $\mathbf{batch\_D}=64$, $\mathbf{batch\_G}=100$, $\mathbf{d\_step}=1$, $\mathbf{g\_step}=1$.
-The learnable parameters of the quantum circuit are randomly initialized in the interval $(-\pi,\pi)$.
 Unlike the training of classification models, the stopping criterion of training GANs is very tricky, so we simply run the training algorithm for 5000 epoches.
 For each $L=1,2,3,4,5,6$, we repeat the experiment 30 times.
 The averages and standard deviations of three indicators (i.e., accuracy, KL divergence and loss) are reported every 50 epoches.

 We first examine the accuracy of the generator.
 The accuracy in some epoch is defined as the ratio of the number of valid samples (i.e., BAS patterns) in one mini-batch to $\mathbf{batch\_D}$.
 The generator accuracy w.r.t. the number of epoches is depicted in Fig. \ref{fig:accuracy1}.
 We can see that for each $L$ from 1 to 6, the accuracy increases very quickly and achieves nearly $100\%$ in 1000 epoches, which means that it's not difficult for the generator to learn to avoid producing non-BAS patterns.